 Finding Western State Lunatic Asylum surviving records was surprisingly easy, thanks to the complete finding aid to the records at The Library of Virginia.
-These can be tricky records to process and allow access to for privacy reasons, so many hat is off to my archivist colleagues there.
+These can be tricky records to process and allow access to for privacy reasons, so my hat is off to my archivist colleagues there.

 Other unusual records not available when I first started searching for Martha Sual include this appallingly named 1880 federal census schedule.
 Here’s how the Census Bureau defined those they placed on this schedule: